Richard Utz

-Richard Utz (born 1961) is a German-born medievalist who has spent much of his career in North America.
+Richard Johann Utz (born 1961) is a German-born medievalist who has spent much of his career in North America.
 He specializes in medieval studies, and served as president of the International Society for the Study of Medievalism (2009–2020).

 Biography

 Richard Utz was born in Amberg, Germany in 1961.
 He was educated at the University of Regensburg, Germany, and Williams College, USA, where he studied English and German literature and linguistics with Karl Heinz Göller, Maureen Fries, Otto Hietsch, Gerhard Hahn, Sherron Knopp, Ernst von Reusner, and Hans Dieter Schäfer.
 He received his PhD at Regensburg in 1990 and then garnered a German Academic Exchange Service Teaching Grant to help reestablish English Studies in Dresden, East Germany, after the fall of the Berlin Wall.
 He has worked as educator and administrator at the University of Northern Iowa (1991–1996; 1998–2007), the University of Tübingen (1996–1998), Western Michigan University (2007–2012), and the University of Bamberg (Johann von Spix International Professorship).
 Utz was also affiliated with the Medieval Institute at Western Michigan University (2007–2012), and Centre for the Study of the Heritage of Medieval Rituals, an international research center located at the University of Copenhagen and funded by the Danish National Research Foundation (2002-2010), and he founded and co-edited the book series Disputatio (Northwestern UP; later Brepols) and the online journals Medievally Speaking, Prolepsis: The Heidelberg Review of English Studies, and UNIversitas.
 Utz has been honored with a number of awards for teaching and scholarship, among them the University of Northern Iowa "Distinguished Scholar Award" and the Iowa Board or Regents award for faculty excellence."
-From 2012 through 2021, he served as Chair of the School of Literature, Media, and Communication at the Georgia Institute of Technology; he currently serves as Senior Associate Dean in the Ivan Allen College of Liberal Arts at Georgia Tech.
+From 2012 through 2024, he has served as Chair of the School of Literature, Media, and Communication; Associate Dean for Faculty Affairs; Senior Associate Dean; and currently Interim Dean in the Ivan Allen College of Liberal Arts at Georgia Tech.